kokron/skyLine/README.md

 - Each file of the catalog must correspond to slices in redshift corresponding to 25 Mpc/h in comoving distance, and have the same name with the exception of the last number, ordered in ascending order as the slice corresponds to higher redshift.
 - If using different cosmological parameters than MDPL2, please make sure to modify them in `lightcone.py`.

+### Fiducial halo catalogs

+We make public two fiducial halo light cones that were used in [arXiv:2212.08056](https://arxiv.org/abs/2212.08056).
+They contain UniverseMachine outputs as a function of radial distance from the center of the light cone.
+SkyLine can automatically read these in sequentially in order to construct 2D and 3D maps of different line intensities (or number counts maps, as a consistency check).
+These halo catalogs are derived from the light cones of the Agora simulations [arXiv:2212.07420](https://arxiv.org/abs/2212.07420) and thus are fully consistent with the simulation outputs of Agora.

+The first catalog may be found [here](https://app.globus.org/file-manager?origin_id=37653861-6130-4f67-85c2-fd208003820f&origin_path=%2F).
+It contains a 20 deg x 20 deg selection around RA x DEC, resulting in a 400 deg^2 catalog, among the largest publicly available for LIM studies.
+Halos can be selected out to $z\sim10$ but we caution that the SFR estimates become increasingly inaccurate at higher redshifts (as pointed out in Appendix A of the skyLine paper).

+The second halo catalog is a full sky realization of the above, found [here](https://app.globus.org/file-manager?origin_id=17dae81e-dae6-43da-ba18-260952692993&origin_path=%2F).

 ## Usage

 When used, please refer to this github page and cite [arXiv:2212.08056](https://arxiv.org/abs/2212.08056)